-\paragraph{Fourier Phase Retrieval} The problem of {\em Fourier} phase retrieval is a crucial to scientific imaging.
+\paragraph{Fourier Phase Retrieval} How to efficiently solve {\em Fourier} phase retrieval is a crucial problem in scientific imaging.
 In this problem, the goal is to recover $\mb x_0$ from observation $\mb y = \abs{\mc F(\mb x_0)}$.
-Apart from the rotational (phase) symmetry, the problem of Fourier phase retrieval manifests two additional symmetries \footnote{When $\mb x$ is one dimensional, the problem becomes even more pessimistic --- there exist multiple one dimensional signals with the same Fourier magnitude, but not related by an obvious symmetry.}: {\bf (cyclic)-shift symmetry} $\abs{\mc F(\mb x)}= \abs{\mc F(\shift{\mb x}{\tau})}$ and {\bf conjugate inversion symmetry} $\abs{\mc F(\mb x)} = \abs{\mc F(\check{\mb x})}$, where $\check{\mb x}(n) = \bar{\mb x}(-n)$ \cite{bendory2017fourier}.
+Apart from the rotational (phase) symmetry, the problem of Fourier phase retrieval manifests two additional symmetries:\footnote{When $\mb x$ is one dimensional, the problem becomes even more pessimistic --- there exist multiple one dimensional signals with the same Fourier magnitude, but not related by an obvious symmetry.} {\em (cyclic)-shift symmetry} $\abs{\mc F(\mb x)}= \abs{\mc F(\shift{\mb x}{\tau})}$ and {\em conjugate inversion symmetry} $\abs{\mc F(\mb x)} = \abs{\mc F(\check{\mb x})}$, where $\check{\mb x}(n) = \bar{\mb x}(-n)$ \cite{bendory2017fourier}.
 This complicated symmetry structure is reflected in a complicated optimization landscape, which is challenging to study analytically.
 Many basic problems in the algorithmic theory of Fourier phase retrieval remain open.